DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_event.md - attaches an event handler to an HTML element
 - api/gantt_eventremove.md - removes an event handler from an HTML element
 - api/gantt_expand.md - expands gantt to the full screen mode
+- api/gantt_exporttoexcel.md - exports data from the Gantt chart to an Excel document
+- api/gantt_exporttoical.md - exports data from the Gantt chart to an iCal string
+- api/gantt_exporttojson.md - exports the structure and data of a Gantt chart into a JSON object
+- api/gantt_exporttomsproject.md - exports data from the Gantt chart to MS Project
+- api/gantt_exporttopdf.md - exports a Gantt chart into the PDF format
+- api/gantt_exporttopng.md - exports a Gantt chart into the PNG format
 - api/gantt_findcycles.md - returns all dependency loops in the chart
 - api/gantt_focus.md - sets focus on the gantt
 - api/gantt_getcalendar.md - gets worktime calendar by id